-Teething can be a nightmare for some babies and their parents and for others you don’t know it’s happening until you get your first nip from your bubba or they flash you a grin with their new tooth gleaming!
+Teething can be a nightmare for some babies and their parents and for others you don’t know it’s happening until you get that first nip from your bubba, or they flash you a grin with their new tooth gleaming!
 It’s luck of the draw as to what happens, but here is some information to help you navigate this major milestone and hopefully take some of the stress out of it.

-Babies teeth start developing during pregnancy and although it’s rare babies can be born with teeth!
+Baby's teeth start developing during pregnancy and although it’s rare babies can be born with teeth!
 Some babies can start teething from as early as 3 months but won’t normally get their first tooth for a month or two after.
 Most babies will get their first tooth around 6 months of age and when their teeth come through it is called an eruption.
 Timing can vary a lot as all babies are individuals.
 However, the order the teeth come in is usually the same with the first two teeth being the lower central front teeth, followed by the upper central front teeth and

 then the canines which are either side of the central teeth on the lower and upper jaw.
 By three years they should have 20 baby teeth.